akil/downloader/README.md

 # For developer

-- Adding an engine is easy see *engines* directory.
+Adding an engine is easy see *engines* directory and read the following steps :

 1) Add your engine filename (without .py extension) in *engines/__init__.py*
 2) Check *engine.py* file in *engines/engine.py*